Meenaksshi/Leave-Management-System/README.md

 It is an aggregation software with different login interfaces for employee, HR manager, System admin and Payroll department.

--> Employee can apply for a leave and view his previous leave details
+* Employee can apply for a leave and view his previous leave details

-->	HR manager is provided with an option to accept/cancel a leave request
+*	HR manager is provided with an option to accept/cancel a leave request

-->	System admin manages and maintains the user information in the DB
+*	System admin manages and maintains the user information in the DB

-->	Payroll department has access to the leave reports of each of the employees to process the payroll
+*	Payroll department has access to the leave reports of each of the employees to process the payroll

+Front-end: Java

+Backend: MySQL

+To establish connection: JDBC